-Be it the blaring car stereos, the car horn sounds, or the screeching garbage trucks, I have had my unpleasant experience of living near the main road.
+Be it the blaring car stereos, the car horn noise, or the screeching garbage trucks, I have had my unpleasant experience of living near the main road.

 To make my already bad situation worse, four of my windows directly face the main road.

 It is a fact that unwanted noise has become a part and parcel of our everyday life.
 If you are in a similar situation, I can assure you that there are many solutions which you can choose from.

 In this article, you will learn how to soundproof windows.
 But before we get into that, let’s look at some mind-boggling questions in this regard.

 Is noise coming through my windows or walls?

 You need to identify the exact point of entry of noise into your home.
 This is the first part of solving any kind of noise problems.

 A lot of research has proven that noise mostly enters houses through windows, and not walls as a lot of people tend to believe.